CERPSoftwareSolutions/CERP-Privacy-Policy/README.md

     We will only collect the information that is necessary for its specified, explicit and legitimate purposes and not further processed in a manner that is incompatible with these purposes.

-## THIRD PARTYS TERMS AND CONDITIONS:
+## THIRD PARTYS TERMS AND CONDITIONS 📌

     Our Privacy Policy does not apply to products and services offered by a third party.
 CERP products and services may include third parties’ products, services and links to third parties’ websites.